yohansmallaxe/bill-test/README.md

-3.GET :api/bills Show all the bills for added units.
+3.GET :api/bills .Show all the bills for added units.